Ohio Prospect Research Network

 Article I – Name of Organization

-The name of the organization is the Ohio Prospect Research Network (OPRN) which will operate as a local chapter of a private non-profit association, the Association of Professional Researchers for Advancement (APRA).
+The name of the organization is the Ohio Prospect Research Network (OPRN) which will operate as a local chapter of APRA.

 Article II – Purpose and Method

-The Ohio Prospect Research Network is a local chapter of APRA, a national non-profit organization for people interested in the field of prospect research.
-OPRN will facilitate education about prospect research, act as a central source of information about prospect research, and encourage professional development among its members and advance cooperative relationships.
+OPRN is a local chapter of APRA, an international non-profit organization for people interested in the field of prospect research.
+OPRN will facilitate education about prospect research, act as a central source of information about prospect research, encourage professional development among its members, and advance cooperative relationships.

 Article III – Membership

 Section A. Eligibility for Membership

 OPRN will be open to individuals who seek to foster a positive association with the community, whose terms of affiliation will not be contrary to the goals of APRA, and who shall uphold the responsibilities and integrity of APRA without conflict of interest.

 OPRN welcomes members at any point in their career, from any context, and who represent a range of backgrounds, thoughts, approaches, and experiences.
 We recognize that the responsibility for excellence, diversity, and inclusion lies with everyone.
 OPRN supports the collective empowerment of people of all races, ethnicities, religions, genders, sexual orientations, gender identifications, abilities, sizes, incomes, marital statuses, ages, geographic locations, philosophies, and veteran statuses, and recognizes that all members are equal.

 Section B. Determination of Membership Dues and Obligation to Pay